Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab9-CDN.md

 Even if you don't have such global needs, a CDN can still be useful for scalability and cost reasons because it can reduce the bandwidth demands on your servers.
-Firstly, by getting the CDN's servers to do work that would otherwise be done by your servers, you will be able to server more users with a particular App Service plan.
+Firstly, by getting the CDN's servers to do work that would otherwise be done by your servers, you will be able to serve more users with a particular App Service plan.
 Furthermore, in Azure you are charged for the quantity of data downloaded from your servers, and with large assets this can become a significant cost, so a CDN might be a more cost effective approach.